siavashaslanbeigi/ml_notes/README.md

 # Derivation of basic machine learning algorithms

 These notes are based on Andrew Ng's Machine Learning course on Coursera.
-The goal is to fill in the mathematical gaps, when needed.
+They expand on the mathematical derivation of the algorithms covered in the lectures.

+### Hand-written notes
 * Notebook 1
   1. [Introduction](https://github.com/siavashaslanbeigi/ml_notes/blob/master/docs/hand_written_notes/nb1_intro.pdf)
   2. [Linear Regression With One Variable](https://github.com/siavashaslanbeigi/ml_notes/blob/master/docs/hand_written_notes/nb1_linreg.pdf)